 Yet, in the midst of this broken lack of shalom, a wonderful promise is given, and prophetic words of hope emerge through this messianic prophecy that we generally remember at Christmastime, “For to us a child is born, to us a son is given, and the government will be on his shoulders.
 And he will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Shalom.
 Of the increase of his government and shalom there will be no end.”
 (Isaiah 9:6-7).

-Isaiah’s prophecy of a future messiah continues in chapter 53, verses 4-5, “he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us shalom was upon him, and by his wounds we are healed”.
+Isaiah’s prophecy of a future messiah who will bring shalom is also present in chapter 53, verses 4-5, “he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us shalom was upon him, and by his wounds we are healed”.

 In these words, humanity is given a hope of a messiah.
 Those living in a tumultuous, hopeless time were given hope that there will someday be one who will re-establish our perfect shalom with God.